 2. Develop and grow our Board of Directors and staff members.

-3. Improve the facility to better accommodate future exhibitions, programs, and events.
+3. Improve the facility to better accommodate our programs and events.
+Learn more about our 2013 Capital Campaign.

 4. Expand and diversify exhibitions and educational programming.